Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 ...
 ```

-Looks like one test suite passed out of a total tests of 1.
+Looks like one test suite passed out of a total of 1 test.

 What did we test?
 Nothing.
-The callback function will register an error if any code excuted inside it throws an error, otherwise the test is passing.
+The callback function will register an error if any code executed inside it throws an error, otherwise, the test is passing.

 Add the following inside the callback.